kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

   - What are the known failure modes?  **The API Server is misconfigured, and cannot talk to the collector.
 The collector is misconfigured, and can't send traces to the backend.**
   - How can those be detected via metrics or logs?
 Logs from the component or agent based on the failure mode.
   - What are the mitigations for each of those failure modes?  **None.
 You must correctly configure the collector for tracing to work.**
   - What are the most useful log messages and what logging levels do they require? **All errors are useful, and are logged as errors (no logging levels required).
-Failure to initialize exporters (in both controller and collector), failures exporting metrics are the most useful.**
+Failure to initialize exporters (in both controller and collector), failures exporting metrics are the most useful.
+Errors are logged for each failed attempt to establish a connection to the collector.**
   - What steps should be taken if SLOs are not being met to determine the problem?  **Look at API Server  and collector logs.**